operationBrass/homework-assignment-14/README.md

 ### Description

-Share your thoughts on the tech blog!
-Sign up or login as Guest its up to you.
-Manage your posts in the dashboard and respond to others!
+Share your thoughts on the Tech Blog!

+CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+Modularized application following the Model-View-Controller (MVC) paradigm.

 ### Table of Contents